 Time for something a little different: our first Persona Marathon entry!

 If you want to get into more detail, the Persona series descends from a Japanese-only spinoff of Shin Megami Tensei 1, entitled Shin Megami Tensei: if…, sometimes called “Persona 0.”
 This peculiar game was presumably named after If…., a British film of loosely similar themes.
-Persona’s descent isn’t just a matter of mechanical inference, it’s outright canonically true: the events of SMT: if… prevented the events of SMT1 from happening, creating an alternate timeline where Persona is set (or, at the very least, Persona 1 and 2).
-Thankfully, you don’t need to know the story of SMT: if…, especially since the connection wasn’t made official until Persona 2.
+Persona’s descent from SMT: if… isn’t just a matter of mechanical inference, it’s outright canonically true: the events of SMT: if… prevented the events of SMT1 from happening, creating an alternate timeline where Persona is set (or, at the very least, Persona 1 and 2).
+Thankfully, you don’t need to know the story of SMT: if…, especially since the connection is little more than a cameo in P1 itself.

-Persona 1 was originally brought over to the west as Revelations: Persona for the PSX, one of the PSX’s few RPGs prior to the game-changing release of FFVII.
-As such, it has this vague sort of feeling about it like many 3D games, or pre-Street Fighter II fighting games, as though it didn’t fully know what it was doing but darned if it wasn’t going to try.
+Persona 1 was originally brought over to the west as Revelations: Persona for the PSX, one of the PSX’s few RPGs released prior to the game-changing release of FFVII.
+As such, it has this vague sort of feeling about it like many early 3D games, or pre-Street Fighter II fighting games, as though it didn’t fully know what it was doing but darned if it wasn’t going to try.
 “Revelations” was the series’ briefly held western name, though it only lasted from Persona 1 to Revelations: The Demon Slayer (JPN: Last Bible) on the GBC, a grand total of two games.
-For what it’s worth, I like the “Revelations” title, as it has multiple meanings, but “Shin Megami Tensei” is fine too.
+For what it’s worth, I like the “Revelations” title, as it has multiple meanings that all work with the series, but “Shin Megami Tensei” is fine too.

 The western release of Revelations: Persona featured several considerable changes over the Japanese original, like the removal of a major plot line.
 As a consequence, it was a big deal for them to re-release the game in its complete form on the PSP, though this version comes with an entirely different soundtrack for better or worse.
 I’ll talk about the plot line as we go, but the soundtrack is also important to mention.
-Essentially, Revelations: Persona and its Japanese original were going for a horror vibe, while Persona 1 PSP attempted to emulate the soundtrack of the modern Persona games.
+Essentially, Revelations: Persona and its Japanese original were going for a horror vibe for their OST, while Persona 1 PSP attempted to emulate the soundtrack of the modern Persona games.
 Which soundtrack one prefers may have a lot to do with what sort of game they went in hoping to play.
-While this is going to be a wishy-washy way to open the critique, I like them both at times, and dislike them both in others, so you’re not going to get any strong feelings out of me either way.
+While this is going to be a wishy-washy way to open the critique, I like them both at times, and dislike them both in others, so you’re not going to get any strong opinions out of me when it comes to the music.

 Our screenshots today come from ZEROthefirst’s Let’s Play of the PSP release of Shin Megami Tensei: Persona at YouTube!